Lower Austria: Caves

 The last two are open as show caves, along with the Allander stalactite cave, the Unicorn Cave, the Hochkarschacht, the Nixhöhle and the Ötschertropfsteinhöhle.

 Land use

 History

+More than 200 Neolithic people were killed during the massacre in the Linear Pottery settlement area of Schletz 7000 years ago.

 The history of Lower Austria is very similar to the history of Austria.
 Many castles are located in Lower Austria.
 Klosterneuburg Abbey, located here, is one of the oldest abbeys in Austria.
 Before World War II, Lower Austria had the largest number of Jews in the country.

 The names Lower Austria and Upper Austria are derived from the earlier names Austria below the Enns and Austria above the Enns, references to the river Enns.
 Going down from its source on the northern edge of the Central Eastern Alps, the river crosses Upper Austria, then on its lower reaches forms the boundary between Upper Austria and Lower Austria.